-In summary, our key contributions are as follows: \begin{itemize} \item Inspired by critical brain hypothesis and criticality research in neuroscience, we propose a metric for neuron criticality of SNNs and design a regeneration mechanism to efficiently obtain the critical pruned network. \item We evaluate our method using VGG-16 and ResNet-19 for unstructured pruning.
-Our method achieves higher performance compared to SOTA methods with the same time overhead.
-We also achieve comparable performances (even better on VGG-16) compared to the SOTA method on CIFAR-100 with $11.3$x and $15.5$x acceleration on $89.91\%$ and $95.69\%$ sparsity. \item We perform the structured pruning using a basic pruning technique and the regeneration mechanism, yielding better results compared to the sophisticated SOTA method.
-To our knowledge, this is the first work on structured pruning with high flops reduction ($>50\%$) in deep SNNs. \item We investigate the impact and underlying mechanisms of our method from both experimental and statistical findings.
-We find that: (1) our method selects critical structures with latent potential which become more important after fine-tuning.
-(2) Our method improves the uniformity of features within the same class and between the train and test samples and reducing noise.
-These improve the stability and reduces the overfitting during the recover phrase. \end{itemize}
+In summary, our key contributions are as follows: \begin{itemize} \item Inspired by the critical brain hypothesis in neuroscience, we propose a metric for the neuron criticality of SNNs and design a pruning-regeneration method to improve feature extraction and achieve efficient pruning for SNNs. \item We verify the utility of neuron criticality and its metric in SNNs from the perspective of maximizing feature information entropy.
+Furthermore, Experimental results show that the proposed criticality metric efficiently selects potential structures, reduces intra-cluster variance in 93\% of classes on average, and increases feature cosine similarity between training and test samples in over 98\% of classes.
+These findings highlight improved feature extraction and consistency in pruned models. \item We evaluate our method for unstructured pruning.
+Our method achieves higher performance compared to SOTA methods on VGG16 and ResNet19 for CIFAR100 with from 91.15\% to 95.25\% running cost reduction for over 90\% sparsity. \item We perform the structured pruning for deep SNNs using our method, yielding better results than the sophisticated SOTA method.
+To our knowledge, this is the first work on structured pruning with high floating point operations (FLOPs) reduction ($>$50\%) in deep SNNs. \end{itemize}